 How do we fire up our gluteal muscles?

-Gluteal muscle exercises such as the side lying – clam exercise and the bridge exercise have been shown to activate the Gluteal muscles and will take the edge off your hungry hips.
+Gluteal muscle exercises such as the side-lying – clam exercise and the bridge exercise have been shown to activate the Gluteal muscles and will take the edge off your hungry hips.

-More importantly, exercises that target natural weight bearing activities will encourage the automatic firing pattern of the Gluteal muscles and this will make strengthening easier, more efficient and more powerful.
+More importantly, exercises that target natural weight-bearing activities will encourage the automatic firing pattern of the Gluteal muscles and this will make strengthening easier, more efficient and more powerful.

 Step exercise and stair climbing

 Learn to climb stairs with a dominant hip movement strategy.
 This will reduce pain and stress in the hip and knee and enable a much stronger action.
 Press down into the step with your entire foot engaging the connection between your foot, knee and hip and stand up on top of your leg.
-Let your heel drop and try not to lean forwards.
+Let your heel drop and try not to lean forward.

 Beware of Sitting